lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 ### Shaders

 Shaders must be passed to Vulkan as SPIR-V binary, so any compiler that can make SPIR-V is allowed.
-Shaders are precompiled, loaded into memory, transfered to a shader module, bundled in a set of pipelineShaderStages, which is then put into a graphics pipeline.
+Shaders are precompiled, loaded into memory, transferred to a shader module, bundled in a set of pipelineShaderStages, which is then put into a graphics pipeline.

 Shaders are compiled using the `glslangvalidator` bundled with the Vulkan SDK provided by LunarG.